-Ensure the safety of your data with a system built specifically for enterprises with high data security requirements.
+Make sure your data is protected with a solution designed for businesses with high data security needs.

 - Instantaneous scalability

-- Durable in the event of a complete AWS Availability Zone failure
+- Resilient in the face of a total failure of the AWS Availability Zone

-Run applications on your data lake with the help of AWS native services.
+You may execute applications on your data lake using AWS native services.

 - Incorporation of services from third-party vendors

-The APN allows you to connect your favorite analytics systems to your S3 data lake.
+The APN allows you to connect your favourite analytics systems to your S3 data lake.